 In Fig. \ref{Fig:FoldPot5He} we compare folding potentials of interaction of lambda hyperon and neutron with $^{4}$He.
 One can see that the $N\Lambda$ folding potential has a large repulsive core and a small attractive well, while $NN$ folding potential has a rather deep well and a very small repulsive core.
 It is necessary to underline that the $^{5}$He nucleus has no bound state and its ground and excited states are fairly wide resonance states in the state with the orbital momentum $L$=1 and the total angular momenta $J^{\pi} $=3/2$^{-}$ and 1/2$^{-}$, respectively.
 Contrary to the $^{4}$He$+n$ interaction, the $^{4}$He$+\Lambda$ interaction creates a bound state, as it will be shown later.

-In Fig. \ref{Fig:MEPotEn5He} and we show the 3D picture of matrix elements of exact $n$+$^{4}$He and $\Lambda $+$^{4}$He interactions, which involve exchange operates.
+In Fig. \ref{Fig:MEPotEn5He} and we show the 3D picture of matrix elements of exact $n$+$^{4}$He and $\Lambda $+$^{4}$He interactions, which involve the exchange operators.
 This figure demonstrates that the maximal matrix element of the $\Lambda$+$^{4}$He interaction is approximately three times larger than the maximal matrix element of the $n$+$^{4}$He interaction.
-It is also seen that all matrix elements of $\Lambda$+$^{4}$He interaction are substantially larger than the matrix element of $n$+$^{4}$He interaction.
+It is also seen that all matrix elements of $\Lambda$+$^{4}$He interaction are substantially larger than the matrix elements of $n$+$^{4}$He interaction.
 This conclusion is also confirmed by the next Fig. \ref{Fig:DiagMEPotEn5He}, where diagonal matrix elements of both interactions are displayed.